avl/noatun/docs/docs.md

 Naturally, Noatun supports storing primitives (u8, u16, u32 etc).
 These types do not implement `Object`, but must be wrapped in a type that does.
 The types `NoatunCell` and `OpaqueNoatunCell` serve this function.
-These cell types add read/write dependency tracking.
+These cell types (`NoatunCell` and `OpaqueNoatunCell`) add read/write dependency tracking.

 In addition to rust's standard primitives, any type implementing `NoatunPod` can be used inside such a cell.
-In order to be able to implement `NoatunPod`, a type must have a stable memory layout and must be Copy.
+In order to implement `NoatunPod`, a type must have a stable memory layout and must be Copy.
 It must also implement the `NoatunStorable` trait.
 See `NoatunPod` and `NoatunStorable` docs for a complete list of requirements.

+## Key types
+Hashmaps are a central datatype, that is well suited for use with noatun (see type `NoatunHashmap`).
+Hashmap keys must be pods.
+In addition, they must implement the `NoatunKey`-trait.
+This trait provides predictable (non-randomized) hashing.
+The regular rust hash functions can't be used since the random seed is different for each execution, making on-disk hashmaps invalid after restart.

 ## Native types